gbirchmeier/schedule-checker/README.md

     session: Wed/08:00:00-Wed/17:00:00
     session: Thu/08:00:00-Thu/17:00:00
     session: Fri/08:00:00-Fri/14:00:00
-    # You can also specify full-length day names if you want (e.g. "Friday/08:00:00")
+    # You can also specify full-length day names if you like (e.g. "Friday/08:00:00")

 How to load that file: